TikTok To Sue Trump Administration Over Ban, As Soon As Tuesday

 If the presidential ban goes into effect, the app may no longer be able to send software updates, rendering TikTok unmanageable on smartphones and eventually nonfunctional.

-The lawsuit stands to cut off American advertisers on its app and force Apple and Google to remove it from mobile app stores.
+The president's executive order stands to cut off American advertisers on its app and force Apple and Google to remove it from mobile app stores.

 TikTok's more than 1,000 U.S.-based employees could have their paychecks indefinitely frozen.
 It could force landlords housing TikTok operations to evict them.
 And Trump's order could make it impossible for American lawyers to represent TikTok in any U.S. legal proceedings.